monotiller/engineering89_python_tdd_task/README.md

 - create a method in the class to pass the test

 ## Tests
+- `calc_test.py` - This is where the tests are stored
+- `complicated_calc.py` this is where the calculator is stored
 ### `test_divisible`
 Tests if the modulous of the two numbers is 0.
 The calculator returns a `True` or `False` statement depending on the answer.
 Here, we're passing in `2` and `10` and we are expecting it to `False` because  the answer is 3